mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1 beta6 (November 21th, 2011)
+* Fixed a few errors in Win ANSI and Mac OS Roman encoding.
+For example, the Unicode character 'LEFT SINGLE QUOTATION MARK' U+2018 will no more be replaced by other characters.

 ### Update 3.1 beta5 (November 18th, 2011)
 * Changed font cache management.
 If you still get problem with [] (notedef) caracter in the text extracted, the cache might be the issue.
 Set MFDocumentManager's